Mission Opportunities with LUMC

 Each time we worship together, donations of non-perishable food items and personal hygiene products are accepted.
 The items are brought to the altar before service or during the offering time.
 After worship they are delivered to the Open Hands Food Pantry for distribution to anyone in need of them.

 Our Father’s Closet collects new and gently used clothing for men, women, and children.
 The clothing is delivered to Veterans Hospital, Eastern State Hospital, Hope Center, and to the homeless.
 Children’s clothing goes to the Nest and other area children’s help centers.
 Your donations may be placed in the designated room marked “Our Father’s Closet” just off the church vestibule.
 Please be sure that your donations are clean, folded, and in good condition.
 Our Father’s Closet also accepts personal care items such as soap, shampoo, deodorant, razors, new toothbrushes, toothpaste, etc.

 Each Sunday a team goes to our local Kroger store and picks up a donation of expired bread, cake, and pastries and brings it to church.
 A separate team takes the donation to the Senior Citizens Center on Monday morning where it is made available to center patrons.
-To be a part of this easy, rewarding ministry contact Jim or Jane Bryant at (502) 839-5253.
+To be a part of this easy, rewarding ministry contact Mike Freeman at (502) 680-1257

 Community Meal at Open Hands Food Pantry

 LUMC sponsors and hosts community meals at the Open Hands Food Pantry four times per year.
 The meals are from 6:00 p.m. to 7:00 p.m. and are free to all.
 Ministry servants are always needed for set up, serving, and clean up.
 There is always a need for side dishes, desserts, and monetary donations.
 To be part of the next meal contact Libbye Freeman at (502) 839-0713.